 Don’t work forward from the costs associated with creating your offering.
 Work backwards from the value it will deliver.

 If someone learns and applies what you are teaching, how valuable will the outcome be?
-That may be had to quantify, but you should put great effort into trying.
-Will your leaners make more money through sales or salary?
+That may be hard to quantify, but you should put great effort into trying.
+Will your learners make more money through sales or salary?
 Will they enhance their personal or professional brand?
 Will they save large amounts of time?
 Really probe to figure out all of the positive outcomes, and put a price tag on them.

 As part of this effort, definitely talk to your prospective learners – through interviews and surveys – to find out what value they place on the outcomes.
 Based on those conversations and your own thinking, identify ways you could you increase value – particularly with relatively low cost moves.